 which means that Flash is going to try to run

-well run the frames, twenty four times a second.
+the frames twenty four times a second.

 This is our line